javier/questdb-basic-monitoring/README.md

  `telegraf` section of the `docker-compose` file, and also change the last 6 environment variables at the `grafana` section, which point to the connection where to read metrics data from.

+ If both the metadata instance (the one you monitor) and the metrics storage instance (which can be the same or not) are externally available and you don't need to start a dockerized QuestDB, you can use the `docker-compose.local.yml` definition file instead.

 For example, the following command will collect metrics and metadata from the machine exposing metrics in port 19003 and will store them in the QuestDB machine available at http://host.docker.internal:29000.
 It will create two grafana connections, one to the original machine with pgwire port at 9912 (for metadata queries), and one at the target metrics machine with pgwire port at 7712.
+It will not start QuestDB on a container.

 ```bash
 QUESTDB_METRICS_ENDPOINT=http://host.docker.internal:19003 \